Category

 The samurai who arrived in Acapulco

-In 1614 a Japanese galleon dropped anchor in Acapulco carrying a samurai ambassador.
-He crossed Mexico, reached Rome, and his sailors still have descendants in a town near Seville.
+In 1614 a Japanese galleon brought a samurai ambassador to Acapulco; he crossed Mexico to Rome, and his crew still has descendants near Seville.

 Rescuing the Bardellini Tower